Sweet and Spicy Beer Barbecue Chicken

 Happy 4th of July Weekend!
 I noticed most food blogs have already posted holiday recipes; especially red, white and blue themed desserts.
 The simplest way to do this is a dessert with strawberries or raspberries, and blueberries.
 I even made frozen custard like this recently, but the recipe still needs developing (looks like that will be featured during next year’s holiday).
 While these recipes are certainly fun, another staple for celebrating our independence is a good old-fashioned barbecue!

 Play around with different beer choices; wheat beer adds a hoppy citrus undertone.
 Stronger beers like an IPA will create even bolder flavor.
 Depending on how long you cook down the sauce, you may need to add more or less cornstarch to thicken it up.
 I suggest adding it at the end, starting with less and adding more if needed.
 Follow instructions in the recipe below for making this perfect barbecue chicken.
-Pre-baking in the oven guarantees evenly cooked chicken and prevents the sauce from burning off on the grill.
 The food or photographs have not been doctored in any way, they will look that juicy when you make this wonderful barbecue recipe.

 Serve with a garnish of beer on the side and have a happy and safe holiday!
 This recipe is featured in my Plating Pixels Top 10 Summer Potluck & Barbecue Recipes free eCookbook.
 Register in the sidebar to download and receive even more summer recipes.